Home > Resources > FAQs & GUIDES

 Custody as well as contact and guardianship are no longer concept that exists under the Family Law Act.

 The relationship of a couple who live together without being married.
-Before 2009, de facto relationships did not fall within Family Law and Instead were dealt with by each state.
+Before 2009, de facto relationships did not fall within Family Law and instead were dealt with by each state.
 In many respects de facto couples are dealt with the same way as married couples in Family Law.
 There are some significant differences.
 The Family Court has jurisdiction to separate property interests only if the de facto relationship lasted at least two years (with some limited exceptions).

 The legal process that dissolves a marriage.
 This can only occur once a Married couple has been separated for a year.